 Winter classes are not yet scheduled.
 They will be posted as soon as the plans are finalized.

-PLEASE NOTE – VERY IMPORTANT: GBHEM has mandated that COS 121 – Bible I: Introduction and COS 122 – Theological Heritage I: Introduction will be prerequisites for enrollment in any other Course of Study class.
+PLEASE NOTE: GBHEM has mandated that COS 121 – Bible I: Introduction and COS 122 – Theological Heritage I: Introduction will be prerequisites for enrollment in any other Course of Study class.
 These classes are foundation courses that provide basic instruction and a shared language for Biblical interpretation and theological reflection in the United Methodist beliefs.
 These courses help to prepare students for the upper level coursework that is required in the COS curriculum.

 The Alabama Course of Study School educates part-time local pastors in The United Methodist Church.
-The Alabama Course of Study School is sponsored jointly by the North Alabama and the Alabama-West Florida Annual Conferences of the United Methodist Church with campuses at Birmingham-Southern and Huntingdon Colleges.
+The Alabama Course of Study School is sponsored jointly by the North Alabama and the Alabama-West Florida Annual Conferences of the United Methodist Church.
 The Alabama Course of Study School is an extension of Emory Course of Study School.
 The General Board of Higher Education & Ministry in Nashville is the governing body for all Course of Study programs.
 GBHEM.org

 Our students are all part-time local pastors serving United Methodist Churches.
 Most are from the Alabama-West Florida and the North Alabama Conferences although we draw and welcome students from other conferences as well.
 Most of our students are bi-vocational, working at secular jobs while serving churches.
 Most of our students serve small membership churches while some serve in associate pastor positions at larger churches.